svyatoslavkorneev/downscaling/README.md

-The main Python program process_downscale.py reads TIFF images from the folder Images, inverts the color and scales the intensity to [0:1], where 0 is pure black and 1 is pure white (see 1).
+The main Python program process_downscale.py reads TIFF images from the folder Images, inverts the color and scales the intensity to [0:1], where 0 is pure black and 1 is pure white.
 The average intensity value of the solid phase has to be less then the average value of the void phase.
 The program also read TIFF files with the mask from the folder Mask, where the area of the interest is masked by pure white and the area outside by pure black.
 The intensity